swissup/swissup.github.io/m2/extensions/firecheckout/customization/custom-css.md

 ### Example

-Let's add some air to the firecheckout sections and slightly improve form styles.
+Let's slightly change form and firecheckout layout styles and section number colors.
 [Scroll down](#result) to see the result.

- 1. Create `_custom.less` file inside your active theme:
+ 1. Create two `_custom.less` files inside your active theme:

     ```
     app